hudlow/jukebox/setup.md

 ## Setup Wifi

-1. Backup `wpa_supplicant.conf` with `sudo cp /etc/wpa_supplicant/wpa_supplicant.conf /home/pi/wpa_supplicant.conf.bk`.
-2. Add a network to the config with `wpa_passphrase "SSID" "PASSWORD" | sudo tee -a /etc/wpa_supplicant/wpa_supplicant.conf`.
+1. Add a network to the config with `wpa_passphrase "SSID" "PASSWORD" | sudo tee -a /etc/wpa_supplicant/wpa_supplicant.conf`.
-3. Remove the plaintext password with `nano /etc/wpa_supplicant/wpa_supplicant.conf`.
+2. Remove the plaintext password with `nano /etc/wpa_supplicant/wpa_supplicant.conf`.
-4. Run `wpa_cli -i wlan0 reconfigure`.
+3. Run `wpa_cli -i wlan0 reconfigure`.
-5. Check for an IP address with `ifconfig wlan0`.
+4. Check for an IP address with `ifconfig wlan0`.

 Alternatively, I believe setup can be done with `sudo raspi-config`.